cvhciKIT/sloth/doc/concepts.rst

 Representation is not storage
 -----------------------------

 In the sections above we introduced the labels as sets of key-value pairs with a textual representation.
 The storage on disk of the labels however can be very different.
-The label tool does not have *the one* in which way to store the labels.
-Again, there are some default formats with which the label tool can deal out of the box (among others yaml and json, which resemble the textual representation above).
+Sloth does not have *the one* way in which way to store the labels.
+Again, there are some default formats which the label tool can deal with out of the box (among others YAML and JSON, which resemble the textual representation above).
 However, you are free to define your own loading and saving routines for your labels (see :doc:`Containers`).
-This allows you for example to support legacy third-party label formats without the need of converting them to yaml first.
+This allows you for example to support legacy third-party label formats without the need of converting them to JSON first.